 When it comes to protecting your home and family, choosing the right [...]

-interconnected smoke alarms are essential safety devices, but [...]
+Interconnected smoke alarms are essential safety devices, but [...]

 Interconnected smoke alarms are essential for home safety, but how [...]